A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Related Work

-\emph{Semi-supervised HTL} methods consider the scenario where $D_s$ has labeled records but $D_t$ has no label data~\cite{lu2020manifold, wang2020transfer}.
-The methods initially build a model from $D_s$ and then apply the model on $D_t$ to obtain pseudo-labels for the records of $D_t$.
-After that the methods iteratively minimize distribution differences between $D_s$ and $D_t$, and update the pseudo-labels until convergence criteria are met.
+HoTL methods deal with the setting where (1) both source and target domains can be described by the same number and types of features, (2) the distributions of the domains are different~\cite{chen2016transfer}.
+Most of the methods generally build an initial model based on $D_s$ and then apply the model on $D_t$ to obtain pseudo-labels for the records of $D_t$.
+After that the methods iteratively minimize distribution divergence between $D_s$ and $D_t$, and update the pseudo-labels until convergence criteria are met~\cite{bruzzone2009domain, pan2011domain, kumar2020understanding, wang2020transfer}.

 An existing method called DASVM~\cite{bruzzone2009domain} initially builds a classifier by applying the support vector machine (SVM)~\cite{vapnik1998statistical} on $D_s$.
 At the first iteration, the records of $D_s$ are considered as the training set.
 The classifier is then used to estimate the labels of the records of $D_t$.
 The training set is then iteratively updated by adding $m$ records, that are classified with high confidence, from $D_t$ and removing $m$ records, that have less influence on the classifier, of $D_s$.
 In each iteration, the classifier is also retrained based on the current training set.
 Since DASVM ultimately builds the final classifier by considering only the records of $D_t$, a good classifier may not be built if $D_t$ contains insufficient records.
 Moreover, only the structural risk functional (SRF) is minimized in DASVM.